 Each applicant must meet the examination requirements specified by tne New York State Education Department's Office of the Professions.

 The fee for licensure in the first specialty is $495 with an additional fee of $370 for each additional specialty.

 The fee for a limited permit is $60 for each specialty.

-In 2011, there were 1 licenses issued for this occupation.
+As of December 31, 2013, there were 96 active licenses for this occupation.

 19-1042 - Medical Scientists, except Epidemiologists

 To learn more about this occupation search the Occupational Information Network (O*Net).

 American Board of Science in Nuclear Medicine

 1850 Samuel Morse Drive